Useful legal information for those planning to do business with the Country

 This website aims to provide useful legal information for those individuals or legal entities wishing to initiate any kind of relationship with Tunisia - focusing on certain aspects related to international law and domestic commercial law.
 This website is not intended to describe in an exhaustive manner international law or domestic commercial law, but simply to place attention on the most practical and interesting aspects for those natural or legal persons wishing to enter into business relations with the country.
 This website has no political content: it is free and open to all individuals who wish to make a contribution in the field of civil, commercial and administrative law.
 For any information, clarification or suggestion, you can contact us at: mail@decapoa.com

 Tunisia, with its flourishing business activity, has always presented ideal characteristics for foreign investment, thanks to its strategic location, particularly favorable incentive regulations and low cost of inputs.
-The past decade has therefore witnessed a relevant and articulated process of relocation of an increasing number of foreign firms to the North African country.
+The past decade has therefore witnessed a relevant and articulated process of relocation of an increasing number of foreign firms to the North African Country.

 Of considerable importance è is the increasingly frequent appearance on this market of potential foreign investors, companies and multinationals, interested in the renewable energy sector and the high value-added mechanics sector, which are currently the priority sectors on which the Tunisian authorities are focusing.

-With regard to the political structure, a French protectorate, Tunisia since 1956 è a presidential republic, a form of government that certainly brings it closer to the main European countries.
+With regard to the political structure, Tunisia since 1956 è a presidential republic, a form of government that certainly brings it closer to the main European countries.
 In addition, the new Constitution, approved on January 26, 2014, undoubtedly marks a positive turning point with regard to the protection of civil rights and the division of powers, so as to guarantee as much as possible political stability within a country so rich in opportunities.

 Based on the assumptions described above, this site aims to provide some suggestions to foreign companies eager to seize the opportunities offered by Tunisia, so that they can best calibrate their business strategies.

-In this sense, companies interested in the country will be able to find within the site not only a summary of the most popular commercial contracts existing in Tunisia, but, at the same time, also some useful advice that should necessarily be kept in mind before concluding any contract that will be effective in the country.
+In this sense, companies interested in the Country will be able to find within the site not only a summary of the most popular commercial contracts existing in Tunisia, but, at the same time, also some useful advice that should necessarily be kept in mind before concluding any contract that will be effective in the Country.

 Foreign investors who want to take full advantage of the many opportunities offered by the Tunisian market can do so through the conclusion of agency contracts with natural persons of Tunisian nationality or with companies established under Tunisian law.